GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

-This section describes how to set up a demo environment to test the broker service.
+This guide describes how to set up a demo environment to test the broker service based on Kubernetes Engine.
+(Another version of this guide using Cloud Run is also available in the "cloud-run" branch.
+Click [here](https://github.com/GoogleCloudPlatform/gcp-token-broker/blob/cloud-run/docs/deploy/index.md) if you'd like to try out that version instead).

 **_Important note:_ The following instructions are provided only as a reference to create the demo environment and _should not_ be used as-is in production.**